WordPress Tutorial #1

 - last name

 If you want their newsletter, leave the checkbox alone, otherwise just deselect it.
-Then click the big red “Create Account” button.
+Then click the big red “Create Account and Continue” button.

 #4 Complete your Registrant Information

-Notice along the top of the screen your username now shows up (I’ve blocked mine out here, but yours will appear in the area I’ve circled in red).
+Notice along the top of the screen your username now shows up (I’ve blocked mine out here, but yours will appear in the area I’ve enclosed in red).

 The Registrant Contact information is important.